-The Postdoctoral Research Associate (PDRA) will work on low-dimensional topology/geometry.
-They will have the opportunity to develop their own research programme and to collaborate with Professor Lackenby on projects related to algorithms in low-dimensional topology.
-These projects have two main goals:
+The Postdoctoral Research Associate (PDRA) will work on machine learning and its applications to pure mathematics.
+They will have the opportunity to develop their own research programme and to collaborate with Professor Lackenby on the following projects:

-- 1) The elucidation of the computational complexity of some fundamental decision problems in low-dimensional topology, such as the homeomorphism problem for 3-manifolds - 2) The development of machine learning as a tool for pure mathematicians, specifically the development of new conjectures in low-dimensional topology/geometry.
+- 1) The development of machine learning as a tool for pure mathematicians, specifically the development of new conjectures in low-dimensional topology/geometry. - 2) The elucidation of the computational complexity of some fundamental decision problems in low-dimensional topology, such as the homeomorphism problem for 3-manifolds.